Joel Weisman: Discovery and treatment of AIDS

 Weisman immediately started warning his patients that the disease was sexually transmitted and that behavioral changes were needed to help prevent its spread, a warning that was often disregarded.
 Many of his friends died.
 He became involved in efforts to provide treatment options for AIDS patients, establishing AIDS Project Los Angeles in 1983 and developing Southern California's first AIDS unit at the Sherman Oaks Hospital.
 When amfAR was founded in 1985 by Gottlieb and Mathilde Krim, Weisman was a board member and became chairman from 1988 to 1992.
 His medical practice grew into the Pacific Oaks Medical Group, one of the largest treating patients with HIV / AIDS.

 In Weisman's obituary in the Los Angeles Times, Gottlieb described him as "a very astute physician" who recognized "that something out of the ordinary was happening" by being "alert to unusual symptoms in his patients".
 Krim described how Weisman immediately knew that "he was observing something that was never seen before."

 Personal

+Timothy Bogue, his partner of 10 years, died of AIDS in 1991.

 Weisman died at age 66 due to heart disease on July 18, 2009, at his home in the Westwood neighborhood of Los Angeles.
 He was survived by his domestic partner of 17 years, Bill Hutton, as well as by a daughter and granddaughter, a brother and two nieces.
-Timothy Bogue, his partner for 10 years, died of AIDS in 1991.